jupyter/nbviewer/nbviewer/templates/faq.md

 ### How can I contribute?

-You can submit a pull request to [the nbviewer github repository](https://github.com/ipython/nbviewer), or [make a donation to IPython](http://ipython.org/donate.html) so that we can work on more awesome features.
+You can submit a [pull request](https://github.com/ipython/nbviewer), or [make a donation to IPython](http://ipython.org/donate.html) so that we can work on more awesome features.

-### Can I use nbviewer to convert my notebook to something other than html?
+### Can I use the Notebook Viewer to convert my notebook to something other than html?

 Not yet, but we plan to allow that in the future.
 You can already use `ipython nbconvert` locally to export to many formats.
 You can still help